-- 1. Election of nine directors to serve until the next annual meeting of stockholders, and until their respective successors are elected and qualified - Election of two additional directors in connection with the acquisition of KLA-Tencor Corporation ("KLA-Tencor"), subject to and contingent upon the acquisition being consummated prior to the 2016 annual meeting of stockholders, to serve until the next annual meeting of stockholders, and until their respective successors are elected and qualified - 3.
-Advisory vote to approve the compensation of our named executive officers, or "Say on Pay" - 4.
-Ratification of the appointment of independent registered public accounting firm for fiscal year 2017 - 5.
+- Election of ten directors to serve until the next annual meeting of stockholders, and until their respective successors are elected and qualified - 2.
+Advisory vote to approve our named executive officer compensation, or "Say on Pay" - 3.
+Advisory vote to approve the frequency of holding future stockholder advisory votes on our named executive officer compensation, or "Say on Frequency" - 4.
+Ratification of the appointment of independent registered public accounting firm for fiscal year 2018 - 5.
+Stockholder proposal, if properly presented at the annual meeting - 6.
 Transact such other business that may properly come before the annual meeting (including any adjournment or postponement thereof)